 Yes.
-Installation is simply the addition of a single DLL (shared library on UNIX systems) and a license file, both in the same directory as your Domino server software.
+Installation is simply the addition of a single DLL (shared library on UNIX systems) and a license file, both in the same directory as your Notes client or Domino server software.
 There isn't really any configuration.
 If your script includes Midas using the Uselsx statement you will see in all our samples, and if Midas is installed, it will simply work.
 No special NOTES.INI entries or re-boots are required.

-No. Midas has a very simple model with only two classes used in most applications.
+No. Midas has a very simple model with only three classes used in most applications.
 There are many samples available, and most customers do not need to do much more than modify a sample slightly.
 We are also always willing to help with ideas, sample code, pre-written agents and extensive documentation.

 Yes.
 Midas is written in highly tuned low level C using the Notes C API.
 It has been used by companies who need to process hundreds of thousands of documents each day.
 Of course, performance is one of the toughest software metrics to test.
 The only true test is whether your application is fast enough, and only you can find out.

 Nonetheless, we have performed various tests as part of our stress testing that should give a feel for how fast Midas can be.
 These random tests show Midas performing some ordinary tasks at extraordinary speeds.

 Generate HTML for every document in the BP Technical Forum for 2001 (typical discussion forum)

 38 seconds to translate 38574 documents [1015 docs/sec]